Ruihan1124/Leetcode_SQL50/README.md

-# Leetcode_SQL50
+# LeetCode SQL 50

-Record Leetcode SQL question practice
+My personal notes and SQL solutions for the LeetCode SQL 50 practice set.